- Green Zone Trail

 Zig-zagging across the state of South Carolina, 425+ miles-of-trail link the upstate to the coast and encompass the Palmetto State’s history, culture, and geography.
 The Palmetto Trail crosses Fort Jackson boundaries and runs almost 20 miles of its course on Fort Jackson.
 Several trails head to park vehicles.
 The 3 most popular being at Gate 5, Gate 1 and across from Twin Lakes on Semmes Road.
 For more information on the opportunities these trails offer, please go to www.sctrails.net.

 - Patriots Park (Solomon Center)

 The Patriots Park Greenway, currently in 2 distinct sections, provides natural areas for Soldiers and Families to spend an hour or a whole day while taking in the scenic beauty that is Fort Jackson.
 Several Picnic Pavilions exist at both locations, with beautiful landscaping and flowering trees, they provide an amazing backdrop to any warm spring lunch.
 The playground at Patriots Park at the Solomon Center is second to none on post and is a great place to take the children to play.
 All shelters at both locations are first come first serve and open from dawn until dusk.

 Twin Lakes, located on Semmes Road past the golf course, is a diamond in the rough.
 With a small playground, a few picnic shelters and access to the lake edge, Twin Lakes appeals to fishermen, Families and units alike as a natural setting for a host of outdoor activities.

-Oyster Point, nestled between the golf course and Officers' Club is a smaller more intimate location for group gatherings.
+Oyster Point, nestled between the golf course and Victory Hall is a smaller more intimate location for group gatherings.
 The shelters at both Twin Lakes and Oyster Point are available by reservation for a small fee.
-Call Marion Street Station for more details.
+Call Marion Street Station at +1 (803)751-3484 for more details.